baudisgroup/baudisgroup.github.io/docs/recipes/vrs-python-on-Mac-OS.md

 2024-12-20
 ```

-… from which we take the last:
+… from which we take the last, e.g.:

 ```
 export SEQREPO_VERSION=2024-12-20